Pink-Crab/PinkCrab-Plugin-Framework-Docs/modules/table-builder/Foreign_Key.md

 Gets the table that is used in the Foreign_Key reference data.
 If this has not been set, it will return null and should throw an exception if passed to a builder without being defined.

-This is maninly used intnerally within a Builder
+This is maninly used internally within a Builder

 ```php
 $f_key = new Foreign_Key('id', 'id_key')